FurkanSemizoglu/Debate-Frontend/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is currently in development and private.

 ## 🔗 Links